You Always Wanted to Be an Artist

 [This is a benefit for people who’ve signed up for my artist updates.
 I invite you to sign up, too!
 Learn more here.]

-Photo of green rolling hills in Germany's Black Forest, the upper portions covered in spruce trees. in the valley is a road, two houses and a barn, and trees with autumn foliage.
+Photo of green rolling hills in Germany's Black Forest, the upper portions covered in spruce trees.
+In the valley is a road, two houses and a barn, and trees with autumn foliage.

 Photo of two tall pine trees in a soft peach-colored mist, with greenish-gray foliage in the foreground, and a low bank of barely visible trees in back.